abemscac/pies-doc/docs/react/use-ref.md

   const submit = async (e: FormEvent) => {
     e.preventDefault()
-    // Use name to do anything you want.
+    // Use name.current to do anything you want.
     // highlight-next-line
     console.log(name)
   }